 SFP transceiver module, also known as small form-factor pluggable or mini GBIC, is a hot-pluggable optical transceiver module which is commonly used for both telecommunication and data communications applications.
 According to the cable type it used together with, SFP transceivers are divided into single mode SFP and multimode SFP.
-Single mode SFP works with single mode fiber, while multimode SFP works with multimode fiber.
-Well, what’s the other differences between single mode SFP and multimode SFP?
-Here has a detailed introduction for single mode SFP vs multimode SFP.
+Single-mode SFP works with single mode fiber, while multimode SFP works with multimode fiber.
+Well, what’re the other differences between single mode SFP and multimode SFP?
+Here has a detailed introduction for single-mode SFP vs multimode SFP.

 What are Single Mode SFP & Multimode SFP?